NKR00711/InjectHub/README.md

 - 🗃 **Saved Apps Panel**
   Save your injected apps with metadata like Bundle ID, paths, and dylib info.
 Easily reload configurations with one click.

-- 🔒 **Secure Root Handling**
-  Uses AppleScript securely to run privileged commands when needed.
-Optionally store the root password in Keychain.

 - 📋 **Live Console Logs**
   See real-time feedback of every operation with options to copy or clear logs.